Stanmore Public School

 Wearing school uniform encourages pride in the school, develops a sense of shared identity among students, and reinforces the school’s values of Respect and Responsibility.

-Students are expected to wear full school uniform, including black shoes, to school every day.
+Students are expected to wear full school uniform, including black shoes and a school sun-safe hat, to school every day.

 Sports shoes and Balmain PSSA hoodies may be worn on days when students participate in sports lessons or programs.